Usually, the camera is operated in the “Start on Dewesoft trigger” mode, using a Dewesoft Counter input for the highest precision.

 Store on external trigger

-If the camera is triggered with external trigger, then the same signal can also be used for synchronization.
+If the camera is triggered with an external trigger, then the same signal can also be used for synchronization.

 Store on start of acquisition